 Chesterfield County Wrongful Death Lawyer | Seeking Justing for Your Family

 There is nothing worse than losing a loved one before their time.
 However, this is an unfortunate reality that many people have to face every day.
 If you believe your loved one lost his or her life because of another party’s negligence, we are here to help.

 Bringing a Wrongful Death Claim in South Carolina

 In South Carolina, not everyone can bring a wrongful death claim after losing a loved one.
 South Carolina law states that if the decedent was married or had children, his or her spouse/children are the ones who must bring the wrongful death claim.
-However, if the decedent was not married and had no children, his or her parents may bring the wrongful death claim.
+However, if the decedent was not married and had no children, his or her parents may bring a wrongful death claim.
 If the decedent had no spouse, children, or parents, then the action will be for the benefit of the decedent’s heirs.
-The person who brings the claim must be brought by the executor or administrator of the decedent’s estate.
+The person who brings the claim must be the executor or administrator of the decedent’s estate.